 More so than other Arlo cameras, the wide-angle view that you're offered by the Ultra is something of a game changer.
 It means that you don't need to think so hard about where the camera points, because so much is covered.

 The Arlo Ultra has a 180 degree viewing angle, a huge increase over the 110 degrees of the original cameras.
 Mount it on your front wall and you'll see not just your front garden, but your neighbours' too - depending on the size of your house of course.
+You do get the option to narrow this through the settings, however, if you don't want it as wide.

 There is a zoom and follow function you can engage which will crop into the action for a more direct view, but we'd advise against it.
 The zoom and follow means you can't have 4K capture, as it's using sensor cropping to zoom, and once it starts zooming, it will keep zooming on motion, which might mean it zooms in on a moving branch once a person has left the frame.
 It's also quite jerky.
 Still, for some, it might serve a purpose.